waqarabbas123/Simple-Quiz-Example-of-JS/README.md

-Using the logic of JavaScript i can make a simple  quiz .
+Using the logic of javascript i can make a simple quiz . with a beautiful style with css and adding style form bootstrap.
-Using html for structure , css for style and js for logic .
 Mostly focus on js beacuse use the logic of javascript  in it .